tderrien/FEELnc/README.md

   * Mandatory arguments:
-      -i,--infile=file.gtf          Specify the GTF file to be filtered (such as a cufflinks transcripts/merged .GTF file) -a,--mRNAfile=file.gtf        Specify the annotation GTF file to be filtered on based on sense exon overlap (file of protein coding annotation)
+      -i,--infile=file.gtf          Specify the GTF file to be filtered (such as a cufflinks transcripts/merged .GTF file) -a,--mRNAfile=file.gtf        Specify the annotation GTF file to be filtered on based on sense exon overlap (file of protein coding annotation or whole reference annotation 'ref_annotation.GTF')

   * Filtering arguments:
       -s,--size=200                 Keep transcript with a minimal size (default 200)